devOpifex/titan/docs/guide/metrics.md

 From the [official documentation](https://prometheus.io/docs/practices/naming/#labels):

-!!! danger
+!!! abstract
     Remember that every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount of data stored.
-Do not use labels to store dimensions with high cardinality (many different label values), such as user IDs, email addresses, or other unbounded sets of values.
+Do not use labels to store dimensions with high cardinality (many different label values), such as user IDs, email addresses, or other unbounded sets of values. --- Official documentation

 Say for instance you have a small API with three endpoints and simply want to track the number of times they get pinged.

+!!!
+Tip
+    All labels specified must be used or titan will throw a warning and ignore the action.

 Though you could create three separate Counters it might be more convenient to create a simple Counter with a label that can be set to the path that is used.